Subliminal Plastic Motives: Release

+Self whilst on tour with Cracker in 1996.

 Subliminal Plastic Motives was announced in September as the first Zoo–Spongebath partnership album to release on October 24, 1995.
 A release party was held the day before in Nashville, Tennessee.
 To prepare for the show and future concerts, Self was tasked by Zoo Entertainment to assemble a full live band.
 They recruited keyboardist Chris James, drummer Jason Rawlings, and bassist Tim Nobles, adopting the former two as main members after the tour.
 Alongside the album on October 24, the band released their debut single, "Cannon".
 This was followed by the single "So Low" in early 1996.
 In August 1997, Billboard reported that the album had sold over 40,000 units via retail.

 Both singles received music videos, each directed by Jesse Peretz.
 They were commercially successful, airing on MTV and boosting the album's radio play, including reception from the station KROQ-FM.
 In celebration of Subliminal Plastic Motives twentieth anniversary, the band performed the entire album at the Gramercy Theatre in New York City on January 10, 2014, and the El Rey Theatre in Los Angeles on August 1.
 The album was issued on vinyl for the first time through Fat Possum Records the same year.
 On July 30, Self made their TV debut on Jimmy Kimmel Live! by performing "Runaway" and "Lucid Anne".
 The latter was not broadcast, available exclusively online.